Fargo Snowfall Totals & Accumulation Averages

 How Much Snow Normally Accumulates in Fargo

-For about three-quarters of winter days, Fargo has at least an inch of snow on the ground.
+Once snow lands in Fargo, it takes quite awhile to melt.
+For most winter days, Fargo has at least three inches of snow on the ground.

-Snow mostly accumulates during January and February.
-Typically, on eight days in January and another ten in February, the snow covering Fargo gets to ten or more inches deep.
+Typically on eight days a year the snow covering Fargo gets to twenty or more inches deep.

 Jay Lawrimore, Ron Ray, Scott Applequist, Bryant Korzeniewski, Matthew Menne.
 2016.
 Global Summary of the Month and Year, Version 1.0.
 NOAA National Centers for Environmental Information.